Moussa Cissé (basketball): Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Memphis 2020 Basketball Commitments".
+Rivals.
+Retrieved 7 August 2020.; "2020 Memphis Tigers Recruiting Class".
+ESPN.
+Retrieved 7 August 2020.; "2020 Team Ranking".
+Rivals.
+Retrieved 7 August 2020.;

 College career

-At Memphis, Cissé posted his first double-double on December 2, 2020, scoring 14 points and securing 10 rebounds in an 83–54 victory over Arkansas State.
+At Memphis, Cissé posted his first double-double on 2 December 2020, scoring 14 points and securing 10 rebounds in an 83–54 victory over Arkansas State.
 In his freshman year, he averaged 6.6 points, 6.3 rebounds and 1.6 blocks per game, earning American Athletic Conference Freshman of the Year honors.

-On April 6, 2021, Cissé declared for the 2021 NBA draft while maintaining his college eligibility.
+On 6 April 2021, Cissé declared for the 2021 NBA draft while maintaining his college eligibility.
 He later withdrew from the draft and entered the transfer portal.
-On July 15, 2021, he transferred to Oklahoma State, choosing the Cowboys over Florida State, Georgia and Kentucky.
+On 15 July 2021, he transferred to Oklahoma State, choosing the Cowboys over Florida State, Georgia and Kentucky.

 In his sophomore year, Cissé was named Big 12 Co-Defensive Player of the Year, alongside Baylor’s Jonathan Tchamwa Tchatchoua and West Virginia’s Gabe Osabuohien.
 He averaged 7.2 points, 6.5 rebounds and 1.9 blocks per game.
 As a junior, he was named to the Big 12 All-Defensive Team.

-After the 2022-23 season Cissé entered the transfer portal for a second time, later committing to play for Ole Miss over offers from UCLA and Cincinnati.
+After the 2022–23 season Cissé entered the transfer portal for a second time, later committing to play for Ole Miss over offers from UCLA and Cincinnati.

-For the 2024-25 season, Cissé transferred back to Memphis.
+For the 2024–25 season, Cissé transferred back to Memphis.

 Professional career

-Dallas Mavericks / Texas Legends (2025–present)

-On July 8, 2025, Cissé was signed by the Dallas Mavericks.
-On October 18, the Mavericks converted Cissé's contract into a two-way contract.
+On 8 July 2025, Cissé was signed by the Dallas Mavericks.
+On 18 October, the Mavericks converted Cissé's contract into a two-way contract.
+In Dallas' season finale on 12 April 2026 against the Chicago Bulls, Cissé logged career-highs in points (17) and rebounds (20).

+Cisse was re-signed to a two-year contract on July 22, 2026.